Frequently Asked Questions About Accidents

 Who pays for the costs of pursuing the case?

 It is the client’s responsibility to pay all costs of pursuing a case.
-Many lawyers require costs up front, others advance the costs on the client’s behalf and then the attorneys reimburse themselves at the conclusion of the case.
+Many lawyers require costs upfront, while others advance the costs on the client’s behalf and then the attorneys reimburse themselves at the conclusion of the case.
 As a general rule, the stronger a case, the more likely it is that attorneys will advance the costs on the client’s behalf, reimbursing themselves at the conclusion of the case.

 Should I take photographs?

 Absolutely.
 Photographs of the scene of the accident, the damage to the vehicles involved, and injuries to any parties are critical to the success of a personal injury case.
-The pictures of the above should be taken from all angles and distances with a high quality camera.
-We always recommend keeping a disposable camera in your car for purposes of photographing accident scenes, if you are able to do so.
+Take pictures from all angles and distances with a high-quality camera, if possible.
+We always recommend keeping a disposable camera in your car for purposes of photographing accident scenes, if possible.

 I didn’t get a copy of the police report, how can I get it?

-The police report from your accident will be obtained either by your insurance company or your attorney; by sending a request with a fee to the appropriate law enforcement agency.
+Either your insurance company or your attorney will obtain the police report of your accident for you; by sending a request with a fee to the appropriate law enforcement agency.

 Are personal injury settlements taxable?